johnae/nix-flake-templates/devshell/README.devshell.md

 This file is similar to `package-lock.json` in a NodeJS-project or a `Cargo.lock` in a Rust-project.
 It could also be compared to the `go.sum` file in a Go project.
 It locks down the exact dependencies (until you explicitly update them at some later point).

-## `shell.nix`

-This is something very common in the Nix world.
-This file defines the development environment for a project.
-In this case, this is also where we load the `devshell.toml` which is just a way to define the development environment in a simpler way.
-It does allow you to ALSO add a `devshell.nix` file where you could do more advanced things - but that is optional.

 ## `devshell.toml`

 This is really THE file relevant to the project.
 This is where dependencies go and environment variables go.